jaspector

 Prior day notice is required for all inspections.

-Do I need a building permit in Oberlin, OH?
+01 Do I need a building permit in Oberlin, OH?

 A building permit must be obtained prior to new building construction or alterations and for electrical, plumbing, suppression systems, fire alarm systems, or mechanical work.

-How much does a building permit cost in Oberlin, OH?
+02 How much does a building permit cost in Oberlin, OH?

+Building permit fees in Oberlin, OH are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $50.00.
 Fees are calculated as: Mixed and permit-type specific; current building fee schedule was not fully text-indexed in reviewed public sources..

-How do I apply for a building permit in Oberlin, OH?
+03 How do I apply for a building permit in Oberlin, OH?

-1. Download the required building or zoning form from Oberlin's Forms and Permits or Building Department forms page.
+To apply for a building permit in Oberlin, OH, follow these steps: 1.
+Download the required building or zoning form from Oberlin's Forms and Permits or Building Department forms page.
 2. Prepare the application, drawings, and other required documents.
 For solar, the city specifically requires the building permit application, drawings, and utility interconnection paperwork.
 3. Submit the application to the appropriate city department listed on the form.
 Solar guidance states materials may be delivered to the Building Office or emailed electronically.
 4. The city reviews the application and notifies the applicant if additional information is needed.
 5. Pay permit fees when review is complete and permits are ready to issue.
 6. Complete required inspections with prior day notice and obtain final approvals.

-How long does it take to get a building permit in Oberlin, OH?
+04 How long does it take to get a building permit in Oberlin, OH?

-What work is exempt from building permits in Oberlin, OH?
+05 What work is exempt from building permits in Oberlin, OH?

-How do I schedule a building inspection in Oberlin, OH?
+06 How do I schedule a building inspection in Oberlin, OH?

-Inspections can be scheduled via: 440-776-4854.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Oberlin, OH via: 440-776-4854.
 Prior day notice is required for all inspections..

-Other cities in Lorain County
+Other jurisdictions in Lorain County.

-View all Lorain County jurisdictions →
+All Lorain County jurisdictions →